 YouTube has the lowest ROI of any platform I’ve used thus far.

-With about 6 hours going into each of the 10 video I’ve created thus far, and only 1 video surpassing the 100 views mark – YouTube has proven to be a tremendous waste of time.
+With about 5-8 hours going into each of the 50+ video I’ve created thus far, and only a handful of videos surpassing the 100 views mark and I think maybe 2 videos surpassing 1000 views – YouTube has proven to be a tremendous waste of time.

-I’m new to making videos, so I have no disillusionment as to the performance and quality of my videos.
+Granted, I’m new to making videos, so I have no disillusionment as to the performance and quality of my videos.
 I’m not seriously expecting to get tens of thousands of views.
-But 5-10 views on something that took a full day to record, money and expensive equipment like my G7X camera (excellent little device for making videos by the way!)?
+But 5-10 views on something that took a full day to record in a far away place, money and expensive equipment like my G7X camera (excellent little device for making videos by the way)?

 - My SEO may be off.